k3karthic/bitwarden-to-keepass/README.md

 BitWarden supports many URLs for an entry while [PyKeePass](https://github.com/libkeepass/pykeepass#adding-entries) only supports a single URL.
 The script only copies the first URL into the KeePass database.

 [PyKeePass](https://github.com/libkeepass/pykeepass/blob/master/pykeepass/pykeepass.py#L612) requires entries to have a unique title and username combination.
-The script adds a suffix to the title (e.g, 'name (1)', 'name (2)') in case of a collission.
+The script adds a suffix to the title (e.g, 'name (1)', 'name (2)') in case of a collision.

 ## Code Mirrors